christianhelle/christianhelle.github.io/_posts/2023/2023-11-19-http-file-generator.md

 A single `.http` file may contain multiple requests, but I found it more convenient if each endpoint has its own `.http` file.
 This is a personal preference and I'm in no way saying that this is the correct or best way to use `.http` files.

 Most, if not all, ASP.NET API projects will expose a Swagger spec or more correctly, an OpenAPI specifications document.
-This lead me to take advantage of knowledge and experience OpenAPI specifications and with authoring code generators to create the tool [HTTP File Generator](https://github.com/christianhelle/httpgenerator).
+This lead me to take advantage of my knowledge and experience of OpenAPI specifications and with authoring code generators to create the tool [HTTP File Generator](https://github.com/christianhelle/httpgenerator).

-HTTP File Generator is distributed as a .NET Tool via NuGet.org.
+[HTTP File Generator](https://github.com/christianhelle/httpgenerator) is distributed as a .NET Tool via [NuGet.org](https://www.nuget.org/packages/HttpGenerator).

 To install, simply use the following command

 ```bash
 dotnet tool install --global httpgenerator